Worker Configuration

 APP_ENV=dev # Enables auto-reload in Docker

-When running CLI commands locally (outside Docker), the system automatically uses REDIS_URL_LOCAL if configured:
+When running CLI commands locally (outside Docker), the system automatically uses REDIS_URL_LOCAL if configured.
+This dual-configuration approach allows:

 - Docker containers to connect to the